They have announced the 2010 Nobel Laureate for Literature.

-And the winner of the Nobel Prize of Literature 2010 is Mario Pedro Vargas Llosa.
+And the winner of the 2010 Nobel Laureate for Literature is Mario Pedro Vargas Llosa.

-In his interview with Heidi Johnson-Wright, the 74 year old author admits that he doesn’t choose his subjects; rather they (the subjects) choose him.
+In his interview with Heidi Johnson-Wright, the 74-year-old author admits he doesn’t choose his subjects; rather they (the subjects) choose him.
 He also admits that he writes about the things that have touched his life.

-Although this prize had not been awarded on seven occasions, four Africans are previous winners of this prestigious literary award.
+Although the organizers have not awarded this prize on seven occasions, four Africans are previous winners of this prestigious literary award.
 They are Nigeria’s Wole Soyinka; South Africa’s Nadine Gordimer and J.M Coetzee; and Egyptian, Naguib Mafhouz.
 Mario Llosa is the 102nd winner of the Nobel Prize of Literature.